 Seneca Caverns was our last stop on our whirlwind northern Ohio family fun trip this summer!
 For those of you who are following along this is Part 10…I actually will have one more post coming along but I won’t number it in the series.
 That post will just be sharing our tour of the Flagship Niagara that was docked at Put-In-Bay during the Pyrate Fest in June.

 I will share links to all the previous posts in this series at the end of this post.
+Did you know Ohio has caverns?
+Have you ever visited underground caverns?
+Are you wondering if this is something your family would want to do?

-The Seneca Caverns are also known as “the caviest cave in the USA”.
+The amazing Seneca Caverns in Ohio are also known as “the caviest cave in the USA”.
 The cave was discovered in 1872 by a couple of boys from Flat Rock, Ohio who were chasing their dog which was chasing a rabbit into a hole and both disappeared!
 I’ll share a link to the “rest of the story” at the end of this post.

-You’ll also notice in the picture below that there is some graffiti on the walls.
+You’ll also notice in the picture below that there is some graffiti on the Seneca Cavern walls.
 If you’re a history buff you may take much delight in hearing some stories and witnessing some old cave writings/inscriptions by visitors down below.
 You’ll also see some small fossils in the rock.

 Follow your trail guide down to the lowest part of the twelve levels that are reachable during your visit!
 The level of the water table underground will dictate how low you can go.
 We were only able to reach level six, I think.
 We were approximately 95 feet underground.
 Lake Erie, I’m told is only 200 and some feet deep, itself!